 The lady behind the counter was asking what we would like written on the card.
 It was the HARDEST thing ever and yet such a seemingly simple task in the grand scheme of organising a funeral.
 My sister and I both remember this so clearly 35 years later!

-Now imagine having to make a multitude of decisions whilst in this state of shock and grieving, like what style coffin would you like? is it cremation or burial?
-Traditional hearse or electric hearse?
+Now imagine having to make a multitude of decisions whilst in this state of shock and grieving, what style coffin would you like? is it cremation or burial?
+A traditional or electric hearse?
 Who will conduct the funeral?
 Where’s the wake it be held?
 You get my point.

 There is a LOT to know and do.